GDPR, environmental issues, financial implications and more make it more important than ever to pay attention to your IT hardware’s end of life.

-In a study released January 2017, the US-based National Association for Information Destruction (NAID) said 40 per cent of examined hard drives had personal information retrieved with basic software downloaded from the Internet.
+In a study released January 2017, the US-based National Association for Information Destruction (NAID) said 40 percent of examined hard drives had personal information retrieved with basic software downloaded from the Internet.

 In gathering the data, millions of hard drives and other storage devices that are recycled or resold were inspected.

-All it takes it one hard drive or storage device to set off a chain of events that puts people’s information at risk, or worse yet, leaves a company’s valuable confidential information in the wrong hands.
+All it takes is one hard drive or storage device to set off a chain of events that puts people’s information at risk, or worse yet, leaves a company’s valuable confidential information in the wrong hands.

 What is the cost to a company if their trade secrets are revealed, or employees lose trust in the organization because their private information was stolen?